hugapi/hug_authentication_ldap/README.md

 Ideally, within a virtual environment.

-Why hug_authentication_ldap?
+What is hug_authentication_ldap?
 ===================

-LDAP based authentication support for hug
+An extension for hug that provides LDAP based authentication support

 --------------------------------------------